Skip to Content

 This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.
 Read our disclosure policy.

-This is the perfect project for kids to hone their fine motor skills as they thread the strips through each paper loop.
-This activity works on bilateral coordination, using scissors and glue, and concentration.
+This is the perfect project for kids to hone their fine motor skills and hand-eye coordination as they thread the strips through each paper loop.
+This exciting activity works on bilateral coordination, using scissors and glue, and concentration.

 Paper chains are also a fun way for kids to count down to something they’re looking forward to!
 Planning a trip to the beach or the aquarium?
-Use this paper chain octopus as a way to count down by taking a loop off each day it gets closer!
+Use this paper chain octopus to count down by taking a loop off each day it gets closer!

 Let kids customize their octopus with colors of their choice, and use our free template to make things go swimmingly.